dustinlyons/nixos-config/README.md

 Both are needed at install time to decrypt the configuration.

 > I encrypt these files to `age` keys via `age-plugin-yubikey`.
 You should either create your own keys and name them exactly as I have or fork this repo and [change how the `nix-command` manages key import](https://github.com/dustinlyons/nixos-config/blob/main/flake.nix#L156) (using KMS, CKM, paperkey, Hashicorp Vault, etc.).
 It's pretty simple `bash`.
+> In the end, you need the key used to encrypt your secrets available on the machine you're bootstrapping and to SSH access to your private `nix-secrets` repository.

 ### How to encrypt a secret
 To create a new secret `secret.age`, first [create a `secrets.nix` file](https://github.com/ryantm/agenix#tutorial) at the root of your `nix-secrets` repository.
 This is only used by the `agenix` CLI command.
 It assumes your SSH private key is in `~/.ssh/` or you can provide the `-i` flag with a path to your `id_ed25519_agenix` key.